 - Kids pop a balloon every hour as their “countdown” to midnight.
 At midnight, run outside to scream “Happy New Year!” blow horns, and pop mini fireworks.

 - Spend New Year’s Eve with the family–sledding during the day–eating fondue and goodies while playing games that night.
-Then on New Year’s Day, they have a huge pot of chili and do some target shooting.
-They like to fill milk jugs with Jello and watching them explode in lots of colors.
+Then on New Year’s Day, have a huge pot of chili and do some target shooting.
+Fill milk jugs with Jello and watch them explode in lots of colors.

 - Have a big lunch and simple dinner.
 Some years the kids have a big sleepover/party where they play until after midnight or as long as they can stay awake!

-- Games and a movie marathon.
+- Create a theme with games and movies.
 The kids get to pick the theme, and the movies all fit with it. (ex: teacher movies, mad scientist movies, or animal movies) Eat snack foods or fondue while playing loud, noisy games.
 The kiddos make their own flavored soda pop, then they get to take a pillow and blanket into the living room to camp out there until midnight.
 The older kids get to light candles at midnight and pray–telling God what they’re thankful for from the previous year and asking for His help and blessings for the new year.
 (The younger kids look forward to being old enough to get a candle!)
 On New Year’s Day, the family spends time together with a big dinner and lots of silly fun including marshmallow shootouts and Nerf competitions!

 - The family camps out in the living room.
 Play games, watch old movies, and go through their memory jar.
 (This is a jar that is left out all year for folks to write down things that happened throughout the year–funny things or things they’re grateful for, etc.) Then they all sleep in the living room next to the fireplace.